willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 {% capture details %}
 There are so many terms used in math and engineering related to this type of differential equation.
 Don't try to memorize all this.

 * Natural response is the *homogeneous solution* or the *force-free solution* or the *complementary solution* (because it complements the particular solution).
+In control systems you might see it called the *free response*.

 * Forced response is a *particular solution* chosen from the general solution.
 Not just any particular solution but the one specifically derived from the the long term behavior of the circuit, the *steady-state response*.